nm3141592/nm3141592/README.md

 - ⚡ Fun fact: ...
 -->

-I'm currently working on computational python projects!
+I'm currently working on creating Convolutional Neural Networks using TensorFlow in Python as well as researching vectorization and parallelization benefits of using R!